rook/rook/Documentation/Storage-Configuration/ceph-teardown.md

 !!! attention
     The final cleanup step requires deleting files on each host in the cluster.
 All files under the `dataDirHostPath` property specified in the cluster CRD will need to be deleted.
 Otherwise, inconsistent state will remain when a new cluster is started.

-Connect to each machine and delete `/var/lib/rook`, or the path specified by the `dataDirHostPath`.
+Connect to each machine and delete the namespace directory under `dataDirHostPath`, for example `/var/lib/rook/rook-ceph`.

 In the future this step will not be necessary when we build on the K8s local storage feature.